Orecchiette pasta from Puglia.

 In Puglia and Basilicata, orecchiette are normally handmade.
 Throughout Italy, they can also be bought fresh.
 A dry version exists as well, but making them yourself or buying the pasta fresh is the best option.
 To make this pasta yourself all you need is 400 g of durum wheat semolina flour, which Italians call ‘semola’ (this is harder than normal white flour) and 100ml of warm water! (some people also add a pinch of salt)

 Mix the warm water into the flour until you obtain a firm dough, which you must then knead quite vigorously for about 10-15 minutes.
 Then, roll pieces of the dough out into finger-thick ‘snakes’.
-Using a knife, cut a piece the size of a thumbnail and flatten it out across the work surface with the knife (the cutting and spreading should be one motion), then turn the pasta pieces inside out using your thumb; doing so will make the center of the bit of pasta form up into a dome or ‘little ear’!
-You can see it being done in Bari in this video from Pasta Grannies
+Using a knife, cut a piece the size of a thumbnail and flatten it out across the work surface with the knife (the cutting and spreading should be one motion), then turn the pasta pieces inside out using your thumb; doing so will make the center of the bit of pasta form up into a dome or 'little ear'!
+You can see it being done in Bari in the video below from Pasta Grannies

-Because broccoli rabe is an autumn/winter vegetable, the first recipe I have posted for orecchiette is a delicious yet unusual one from Puglia made with roasted tomatoes.
+Because broccoli rabe is an autumn/winter vegetable, the first recipe I posted for orecchiette is a delicious yet unusual one from Puglia made with roasted tomatoes.
 In fact, the ‘sauce’ is roasted NOT cooked in a pan.
 It’s a great summer recipe as this dish can be eaten tepid or cold as well.
 I hope you enjoy it as much as we did.
-In the meantime watch out for other orecchiette recipes which I plan to post in the not too distant future!
+In the meantime, watch out for other orecchiette recipes which I plan to post in the not too distant future!